CUB: Benchmarking Context Utilisation Techniques for Language Models: Features Impacting Context Utilisation

 \subsection{Model Features}

-By virtue of the large LM coverage in \textsc{CUB}, we are able to measure multiple salient model features.
-We analyse \textbf{model size}, whether the model is \textbf{instruction-tuned} and \textbf{strength of model memory}.
-To control for external confounders related to model family and implementation, we only measure correlations with model size and instruction-tuning across Qwen models.
-Strength of model memory is measured as the softmaxed logits for the top token predicted by the LM when only the query is provided (without context).
+By virtue of the unprecedented LM coverage in \textsc{CUB}, we can systematically measure multiple salient model features.
+We analyse \textbf{model size}, whether the model is \textbf{instruction-tuned}, and \textbf{strength of model memory}.
+To control for external confounders related to model family and implementation differences, we carefully measure correlations with model size and instruction-tuning exclusively across Qwen models.
+Strength of model memory is quantified as the softmaxed logits for the top token predicted by the LM when only the query is provided (without context).